 GRESB collects data at the asset and fund level for infrastructure fund managers, operators and assets, and investors that invest directly in infrastructure.
 The GRESB Infrastructure Assessment is applicable across regions and sectors.

-Data is submitted to GRESB through a secure online platform.
+Data is submitted to GRESB through a secure online platform and can only be seen by current GRESB Staff or authorized personnel from GRESB’s parent company, i.e. GBCI, Inc. (“GBCI”).
 GRESB benchmark scores are not made public.
 The only entities that may access a participant’s benchmark results are:

 - Participant’s own organization;

-No other third party will see these results.
-GRESB investor members must request access to a participant’s benchmark results, allowing the participant the control to either accept or deny this request.
+No other third parties will see these results.
+GRESB Investor Members must request access to a participant’s benchmark results, allowing the participant the control to either accept or deny this request.